 Help more than 210,000 Kansas families make ends meet

 PROTECT THE KANSAS EITC

 What is the EITC?

 The Earned Income Tax Credit (EITC) gets and keeps people in Kansas working.
 It can only be claimed by people who earn income through work and pay taxes, and the credit is structured to encourage people to work more hours.
-At the federal level, it was designed to offset payroll, excise and income taxes paid by families with low- and moderate-incomes, leaving them with more to support their children and easing their transition from welfare to work.
+At the federal level, it was designed to offset payroll, excise, and income taxes paid by families with low- and moderate-incomes, leaving them with more of what they earn to support their children and ease the transition from welfare to work.
 Because working families who receive the federal credit also pay a substantial share of their income in state and local taxes, Kansas established its own EITC.